Take Action: Your Voice Can Make a Difference

 On July 16, on behalf of the Ksanka Kupaqa Xaʾⱡȼin (a traditional society within the Ksanka Band of the Ktunaxa Nation), Fort Belknap Indian Community, and a coalition of conservation groups, Earthjustice requested to intervene in the enforcement lawsuit brought by the Dept. of Environmental Quality against Hecla Mining CEO Phillips Baker.

-“The bad actor law offers a critical opportunity to hold the leadership of Pegasus Gold accountable for the unspeakable harm they inflicted on Montana’s communities and waters,” said Katherine O'Brien, staff attorney in Earthjustice's Northern Rockies office, who is leading the legal fight to defend the Cabinet Mountains Wilderness.
+“The bad actor law offers a critical opportunity to hold the leadership of Pegasus Gold accountable for the unspeakable harm they inflicted on Montana’s communities and waters,” said Katherine O'Brien, senior attorney in Earthjustice's Northern Rockies office, who is leading the legal fight to defend the Cabinet Mountains Wilderness.

 Ktunaxa tribal members, including elder Wilbert Michel Buckskin, have been working to bring together the seven bands that make up the Ktunaxa Nation to fight the proposed Rock Creek and Montanore mines.